 It should take about one to three weeks for Soapwort seeds to germinate.
 Once ready transplant the young Soapwort outdoors following the last frost of spring.

-Annual Saponaria plants such as Soapwort and Cow Herb are very easy to look after; water them in the summer and other prolonged dry spells; they should be lightly fed a couple of times during the growing season.
+Annual Saponaria plants such as Soapwort and Cow Herb are very easy to look after.
+Water them in the summer and in other prolonged dry spells.
+They should be lightly fed a couple of times during the growing season.